What is an LVAD? A Beginner's Guide for Patients & Families

 From LVAD shirts and tank tops that offer discreet access and all-day comfort, to short belts that keep your controller secure during daily activities, every item is thoughtfully crafted.

 Our shoulder bags provide safe, stylish storage on the go, while sleeping belts ensure peace of mind through the night.
-Top it all off with smart accessories that help you stay organized and confident—because managing your LVAD should feel just as strong and bold as you are.
+Top it all off with smart accessories that help you stay organized and confident, because managing your LVAD should feel just as strong and bold as you are.

+Of course, there is more to it than gear.
 Regular follow-ups are an essential part of the post-operative phase in which your doctor closely monitors the device, your symptoms, and complications if they occur.
 You also need to avoid high-impact physical activities like sports and modify your sleep style, as you will not be able to sleep on your stomach.

 With support, education, and self-care, many LVAD recipients can return to work, travel, and enjoy a more active life.
 Emotional support and counseling also play a key role in adapting to life with an LVAD.